 The SL-07 Antiqued Polished Brass Path Light works so well with different styles of architecture and landscape design as well as material finishes in the landscape.

 Tie your path lights in with the rest of your garden lighting

 As you install your path fixtures take into consideration nearby lights and the overall effect when you step back and look at your entire property.
-If everything is light up and all focal points are highlighted, nothing really stands out and you loose the impact you originally set out to achieve.
-Ensure the areas such as paths, steps and front door entrances which require lights for safety reasons are adequately lit and then proceed to select a few key choice features such as a tree, sculpture or water feature.
-Creating contrast between light and shadow will produce a much more dramatic effect
+If everything is light up and all focal points are highlighted, nothing really stands out and you lose the impact you originally set out to achieve.
+Ensure the areas such as paths, steps, and front door entrances that require lights for safety reasons are adequately lit and then proceed to select a few key choice features such as a tree, sculpture, or water feature.
+Creating a contrast between light and shadow will produce a much more dramatic effect

 Common path lighting mistakes